-In accordance with these verses, the Gemara teaches (Shabbat 139a) that "Jerusalem is redeemed only with tzedaka."
+Based on these verses, the gemara teaches (Shabbat 139a) that "Jerusalem is redeemed only with tzedaka."

-Sodom, whose sin according to Yechezkel (16:49) was that its inhabitants did not practice hospitality and did not help support the needy and destitute, therefore represents the complete opposite of Jerusalem, the opposite of tzedek: Sodom did not provide the poor and needy, or visitors, with what was appropriate to give them as the Rambam explains; they certainly did not act beyond the letter of the law, as the Malbim defines it.
+According to Yechezkel (16:49), the sin of Sodom was that its inhabitants did not practice hospitality and did not help support the needy and destitute.
+Sodom therefore represents the complete opposite of Jerusalem, the opposite of tzedek.
+Sodom did not provide the poor and needy, or visitors, with what was appropriate to give them, as the Rambam explains.
+They certainly did not act beyond the letter of the law, as the Malbim defines it.

-Now, having addressed the definition of the concept of tzedek according to the various understandings of it, and having viewed its implementation in this sense in Jerusalem and the Temple, let us examine the connection between kingship and tzedek and mishpat - in the sphere of Divine kingship and in the sphere of mortal kingship.
+Now, having addressed the definition of the concept of tzedek and having viewed its implementation in this sense in Jerusalem and the Temple, let us examine the connection between kingship and tzedek and mishpat, both in the sphere of Divine kingship and in the sphere of mortal kingship.

-The principle set down in the above verse that mishpat belongs to God, not to man is repeated in many places.
+The pasuk states, “Mishpat belongs to God (Elokim)” (Devarim 1:17).
+The principle set down in the above verse – that mishpat belongs to God, not to man – is repeated in many places.

-This connection finds special expression in the unusual mention of the matter of kingship at the conclusion of the blessing of Restoring the Judges in the Amida prayer: "O KING Who loves tzedaka and mishpat."
+This connection is reflected in the unusual mention of the matter of kingship at the conclusion of the blessing of “Hashiva Shofteinu” in the Amida prayer: “Melekh ohev tzedaka umishpat,” “O King Who loves tzedaka and mishpat."
 The Tur writes:

-My brother R. Yechiel, of blessed memory, wrote: I always wondered about the conclusion of this blessing: why is it different from every other blessing of the Shmoneh Esrei" prayer in the matter of Kingship?
-For we have established that adjacent blessings do not mention the matter of Kingship In a book called Machzor Vitri I found that concerning mishpat it is appropriate to mention God's Kingship, more than in the other blessings, as it is written: "The King establishes the world by mishpat (Mishlei 29:4)."
-(Tur, Orakh Chaim 118)
+My brother R. Yechiel, of blessed memory, wrote: I always wondered about the conclusion of this blessing.
+Why is it different from every other blessing of the Shmoneh Esrei prayer in the matter of mentioning Kingship?
+For we have established that adjacent blessings do not mention the matter of Kingship… In the Machzor Vitri I found… that concerning mishpat it is appropriate to mention God's Kingship, more than in the other blessings, as it is written: "The King establishes the world by mishpat” (Mishlei 29:4).
+(Tur, Orach Chaim 118)

-Obviously, in the Mussaf service of Rosh Ha-shana, the fundamental continuum of "malkhuyot-zikhronot-shofarot" stands out, with God's Kingship depicted as taking stock and judging.
+In the Mussaf service of Rosh Hashana, the fundamental continuum of "malkhuyot-zikhronot-shofarot" is clearly apparent, with God's Kingship depicted as taking reflected in His judging.

 The revelation of God's Kingship in the world is fundamentally bound up with mishpat:

-"Mishpat" and "tzedek" directly characterize both the Divine creation and the process of redemption and repair (ibid.
+"Mishpat" and "tzedek" are used to characterize both the Divine creation and the process of redemption and repair (ibid.
 98:6-9).

 Just as God's Kingship is founded on tzedek, so too is mortal kingship:

-Just as the name elokim denotes both Divinity and mishpat, so the Torah calls leaders "judges," meaning not only leadership but mishpat in the narrow sense of the word for mishpat is one of the purposes for which any king is coronated (I Shemuel 8:6,20).
+Just as the name elohim denotes both Divinity and mishpat, so the Torah calls leaders “shoftim” – implying not only leadership, but mishpat in the narrow sense of the word.
+Mishpat is one of the purposes for which any king is coronated (I Shemuel 8:6,20).

 Concerning the functions of the institution of kingship, the Rambam writes:

-In all matters his actions should be for the sake of Heaven, and his intention and thought should be to elevate the religion of truth and to fill the world with tzedek, and to break the power of the wicked and to fight God's wars, FOR A KING IS NOT CORONATED IN THE FIRST PLACE EXCEPT TO PERFORM MISHPAT AND TO WAGE WAR, as it is written: "That our king may judge us, and go out before us and wage our wars."
-(Laws of Kings, Chapter 4, Law 6).
+In all matters, his actions should be for the sake of Heaven, and his intention and thought should be to elevate the religion of truth and to fill the world with tzedek, and to break the power of the wicked and to fight God's wars, for a king is not coronated in the first place except to perform mishpat and to wage war, as it is written: "That our king may judge us, and go out before us and wage our wars."
+(Hilkhot Melakhim 4:6)

 A similar plea is conveyed by the prophet Yechezkel to the princes: